|

 Rasps.

-Thumb planes: they give you blisters after a few hours, but it’s an occupational hazard.
-I have only 2 at the moment: one flat bottomed, and one with a convex base for thinning the insides of the plates.
+Thumb planes: they give you blisters after a few hours, but it’s an occupational hazard: wear one leather gardening glove!
+I have only 2 thumb planes at the moment: one flat bottomed, and one with a convex base for thinning the insides of the plates.
 It has a 10 mm blade.
+Martin Smith has been in touch and suggests making thumb planes as shown on dunwellguitar’s web site ( a real neat simple design), and there s detail on how to sharpen scrapers here at ruttan.com’s site.
+Cheap scraper sheet can be had in UK’s pound shop apparently!
+Martin wrote

-A small plane with about 1 1/4” cut: to tidy up the top of the bouts and blocks.
+A small flat plane with about 1 1/4” cut: to tidy up the top of the bouts and blocks.
+You’ll need a good oil stone to keep it sharp too, and a honing guide to get the angle right: you can make a simple one out of hardwood.

-G lue-pot for animal glue: I use a baby-bottle warmer from a junk or a charity shop, set at 55 - 68 deg C, a mid range setting.
-I calibrated this one.
-The pearl animal glue + water goes into the small pot - the kind used in hotels for marmalade or jam.
-When not in use I keep the mini-glue pot in the top of the fridge to stop mould growing in or on the glue.
-Do not use it on toast, it tastes disgusting.
+It is set at 55 - 68 deg C, a mid-range setting, as I calibrated this one.
+Do not boil the animal glue, as it is protein-based and is weakened by high temperatures.
+Add the pearl glue along with water (about 1:2) as it goes into the small pot - the kind used in hotels for marmalade or jam is good for small jobs.
+When not in use I keep the mini-glue pot in the top of the fridge to stop mould growing on it.
+Do not use this glue on toast, it tastes disgusting.
+Note that a violin front needs to be glued on with well diluted glue as it will need to come off again in a few years, and the glue needs to give before the spruce does.

 A ‘Dremel’ type hand-held router.
-This is a “Power Craft” Combitool sold by Aldi in the UK for less than £20 ($40), with a useful flexible drive shaft.
+This was a “Power Craft” Combitool sold by Aldi in the UK for less than £25 ($40), with a useful flexible drive shaft.
 10k to 35k rpm, but only 160 Watts.

 I use this, or its bigger brother to grind down the over-thick bouts (sides) of factory fiddles using a cylindrical sanding head shown.

-I will also use this for routing for the purfling soon with an adapter to keep the distance from the edge and the depth constant , and cutting to a depth of ~1.5 - 2 mm.
+You can also use this for routing for the purfling with an adapter to keep the distance from the edge and the depth constant , and cutting to a depth of ~1.5 - 2 mm.
+There is a video on YouTube (click right) showing purfling being cut with a router connected to a Dremel.

-A Drill press.
-A basic model can be bought new for about £50 ($100), and is indispensable, it may be worth paying more - some very useful hints here at Pete Shugg’s Power Tool page about drill-presses.
+A drill press.
+A basic model can be bought new for about £60 ($100), and is indispensable.
+It may be worth paying more - there are some very useful hints here at Pete Shugg’s Power Tool page about drill-presses.
 He loves the the Safe-T-Planer cutter too: see later.

 |